 The Church of St James in Little Milton, Oxfordshire, was built in 1844 and is characterized by a long nave and chancel and tall west tower.

-Quick Facts Quick Facts on the Church of St James
+Facts & Stats on the Church of St James

 - Go Historic ID

 - Church of St JamesLittle Milton Church